Equivalence of metric gluing and conformal welding in $\gamma$-Liouville quantum gravity for $\gamma \in (0,2)$: Proofs of main results

-\item For each $U \in \mathcal{U}^-\cup\mathcal{U}^+$ with $U \cap V_\rho \neq \varnothing$, each $0 < \delta < 1$, and each $x,y \in \partial U \cap V_\rho$ with $\nu_h([x,y]_{\partial U}) \ge 4\delta^{d_\gamma/2\-2u}$, we have
+\item For each $U \in \mathcal{U}^-\cup\mathcal{U}^+$ with $U \cap V_\rho \neq \varnothing$, each $0 < \delta < 1$, and each $x,y \in \partial U \cap V_\rho$ with $\nu_h([x,y]_{\partial U}) \ge 4\delta^{d_\gamma/2-u}$, we have

-\item For each $z \in {V_\rho}'$ and $0 < \delta \le 1$, we have $B_\delta(z;\fd_h) \subseteq B_{C\delta^\beta}(z)$. \item For each $t>s>0$ such that $\eta(s)\in V_{\rho/2}$ and $|t-s|\le C^{-1}$, we have $\eta(t)\in V_\rho$. \end{enumerate} \end{lemma} \begin{proof} Note first that it suffices to show that for each item, there almost surely exists some $C\in(\rho,\infty)$ for which that item holds, since this forces $\p[G_C]\to 1$ as $C\to\infty$.
+\item For each $z \in {V_\rho}$ and $0 < \delta \le 1$, we have $B_\delta(z;\fd_h) \subseteq B(z,C\delta^\beta)$. \item For each $t>s>0$ such that $\eta(s)\in V_{\rho/2}$ and $|t-s|\le C^{-1}$, we have $\eta(t)\in V_\rho$. \end{enumerate} \end{lemma} \begin{proof} Note first that it suffices to show that for each item, there almost surely exists some $C\in(\rho,\infty)$ for which that item holds, since this forces $\p[G_C]\to 1$ as $C\to\infty$.

 With this in mind, item (i) follows from~\cite[Thm~1.1]{afs}.
-Indeed, that result gives us that, for $h^{\text{wp}}$ a whole-plane GFF normalized so that the circle average $h^{\text{wp}}_1(0)=0$, $K$ a compact set and $\ve > 0$, we almost surely have
+Indeed, that result gives us that, for $h^{\mathrm{wp}}$ a whole-plane GFF normalized so that the circle average $h^{\mathrm{wp}}_1(0)=0$, $K$ a compact set and $\ve > 0$, we almost surely have

-Recall that we can couple a free-boundary GFF $h^{\text{F}}$ on $\h$, normalized so that the semicircle average $h_1(0)$ is zero, with $h^{\text{wp}}$, so that $\mathfrak{h}=h-h^{\text{wp}}$ is a random harmonic function (since both $h^{\text{F}}$ and $h^{\text{wp}}$ can be expressed as a zero-boundary GFF in $\h$ plus a random harmonic function).
-We thus find that (\ref{eq:afs}) holds with $h^{\text{F}}$ in place of $h^{\text{wp}}$ provided $K \subset \h$ is at positive Euclidean distance from $\R$ (and thus positive $\fd_{h^{\text{F}}}$-distance, so that we need only consider $s < \fd_{h^{\text{F}}}(K,\R)$), and we can then deduce the same for $h$ either a thick quantum wedge or a bead of a thin quantum wedge (in the latter case with specified area and boundary lengths) by local absolute continuity, which implies that there almost surely exists $C<\infty$ for which item (i) holds.
+Recall that we can couple a free-boundary GFF $h^{\mathrm{F}}$ on $\h$, normalized so that the semicircle average $h_1(0)$ is zero, with $h^{\mathrm{wp}}$, so that $\mathfrak{h}=h-h^{\mathrm{wp}}$ is a random harmonic function.
+We thus find that (\ref{eq:afs}) holds with $h^{\mathrm{F}}$ in place of $h^{\mathrm{wp}}$ provided $K \subset \h$ is at positive Euclidean distance from $\R$ (and thus positive $\fd_{h^{\mathrm{F}}}$-distance, so that we need only consider $s < \fd_{h^{\mathrm{F}}}(K,\R)$), and we can then deduce the same for $h$ either a thick quantum wedge or a bead of a thin quantum wedge (in the latter case with specified area and boundary lengths) by local absolute continuity, which implies that there almost surely exists $C<\infty$ for which item (i) holds.